azukaar/blossom-js/README.md

 })
 ```

-More informations on writting components here : (...)
+More informations on writting components in the doc.

 ## Make custom element great ~~again~~